alonsodomin/cron4s/docs/src/main/tut/docs/builtin_libs.md

 ### ScalaJS

  * JavaScript `Date` API: Package `cron4s.lib.js`
- * Java Time API (JSR-310): Package `cron4s.lib.threetenbp`. _Support is provided via [scala-java-time](https://github.com/soc/scala-java-time), which can also be used in the JVM.
-The two implementations for JSR-310 will be merged into one once this library reaches a final release._
+ * JSR-310 Backport: Package `cron4s.lib.threetenbp`. _Support is provided via [scala-java-time](https://github.com/cquiroz/scala-java-time)
+ and requires declaring an explicit dependency in client code, which can also be used in the JVM._